 Fabletics shares its reviews on Facebook

-3. Leverage reviews on Google to boost your visibility in search
+3. Leverage reviews in search to boost your visibility

 Which result would you choose - with or without reviews?
-Including customer feedback in search boosts both trust and credibility.
+Including customer feedback in search with Google Seller Ratings or Product Reviews Rich Snippets can boost both trust and credibility.

 Showcase your rating in Google Ads...